EmperorJack/visor/README.md

 ## Plugins

-Plugins are the best way to extend the Visor engine with your own APIs.
+Plugins are the best way to extend Visor with your own APIs.
 Plugins are written in both Rust and JavaScript or TypeScript.
 Check out the [counter_plugin](./examples/counter_plugin/) as an example, or look at the core plugins within the [crates](./crates/) folder.

 Plugins can be built statically into a Rust app that uses the Visor engine, or they can be linked at runtime after building them as dynamic libraries e.g: `cdylib`.
 The latter enables custom plugins to be loaded into the `visor_cli` by passing their paths to the `--plugins` option.

 ## Contributing

 This project is still in early stages and is not ready for code contributions yet.
-However, feedback is very welcome!
+However, hearing your feedback and support is very welcome!
 The best way to contribute is through feature requests, bug reports, and general feedback.
-Please feel free to submit this as an issue on [Github](https://github.com/EmperorJack/visor-core/issues).
-Thanks!
+Please feel free to submit an issue on [Github](https://github.com/EmperorJack/visor/issues), or send a message on [TODO]().
+You are also welcome to share anything cool you've made with Visor too. ✨

 ## Acknowledgements